Tutorial: Solving the Kuramoto–Sivashinsky Equation with Averaging Neural Operator¶

 We will now focus on solving the KS equation using the SupervisedSolver

-and the AveragingNeuralOperator
+class and the AveragingNeuralOperator

 model.
-As done in the FNO tutorial we now create the Neural Operator problem class with SupervisedProblem
+As done in the FNO tutorial, we now create the Neural Operator problem class with SupervisedProblem

 .